russluber/project-rap-sheet/README.md

 - YouTube URL data

 The second objective is to analyze data about FlipTop rap battles.

-In particular, this project aims to model emcee career histories and build a network of FlipTop rap battle emcees.
+In particular, this project aims to model emcee career histories and build a FlipTop rap battle network.

 ## Project Structure